wrencanfly/masked-style-transfer/README.md

 # style-transfer-pytorch

-THIS IS A MODIFIED VERSION OF THE [style-transfer-pytorch](https://github.com/crowsonkb/style-transfer-pytorch/tree/master)
+THIS IS A MODIFIED VERSION OF THE [style-transfer-pytorch](https://github.com/crowsonkb/style-transfer-pytorch/tree/master).
+We introduced a new optimal transport loss and a masked seamless clone style transfer method.